Nathan Azarcon: Early career

-In 2002, the band went on to release their debut album "Edsa 524".
-The album contains the singles "Pagbabalik Ng Kwago", "I like it like this", and "Visions".
+In 2002, the band went on to release their debut album Edsa 524.
+The album contains the singles "Pagbabalik ng Kwago", "I Like It Like This", and "Visions".
 The band split apart rather quickly, with a couple of members leaving for other bands under less than amicable circumstances.
 Roy later stated of the breakup, "There was lots of talk about brotherhood and respect and the joy of playing music together.
 Unfortunately, things didn't turn that way".
 First, guitarist Ira Cruz left, and then Azarcon followed, and the two eventually hooked up with former Rivermaya bandmate Francisco "Bamboo" Mañalac."

 In 2003, after living in Los Angeles following the Rivermaya tour in America, Mañalac returned to the Philippines.
-Azarcon introduced Mañalac to Cruz and Vic Mercado (drums) and together, they formed a band called Bamboo.
+Azarcon introduced Mañalac to Cruz and Vic Mercado (drums) and together, they formed the band Bamboo.

 Sometime in 2010, Nathan's brother Nick left his band Sinosikat? while Nathan's bandmate Ira Cruz became the new guitarist for Sinosikat?.

-In January 2011, News had been circulating that Bamboo has allegedly disbanded.
+In January 2011, news had been circulating that Bamboo had allegedly disbanded.
 DJ KC Montero of Wave 89.1 confirmed the breakup on Wave's The KC Show and via Twitter.
-Montero clarified that all the members of the band "have decided to move on," and that he does not know why they called it quits.
-The group has not released an official statement on the issue, according to ABS-CBNNews.com.
+Montero clarified that all the members of the band "have decided to move on," and that he did not know why they called it quits.
+The group did not initially release an official statement on the issue, according to ABS-CBNNews.com.

 Bamboo's lead vocalist Bamboo Mañalac finally confirmed the breakup of his band in an official statement posted before midnight of 11 January on the group's website.

-Hijo (2011-2013)
+Hijo (2011–2013)

 Three months after the breakup of Bamboo, Azarcon, Cruz and Mercado reunited to form the band "Hijo" [pronounced as ee'-ho] (a Spanish word that pertains to a male human offspring or a son).
 The new band was composed of Nathan Azarcon on vocals and bass, Ira Cruz on guitar, and Vic Mercado on drums.
 The band also includes Junji Lerma on guitar and Jay-O Orduña on keyboard synthesizer and backing vocals.
 They performed their first gig at Route 196 on 16 April 2011.
 In 2012, Orduña was replaced by Wowee Posadas on keyboards and backing vocals and Mercado was replaced by Paolo Manuel on drums.
 Posadas later left the group on the same year.
 Two years after Hijo was formed, other band members left the band and left Azarcon as the sole member.
 Azarcon posted on his Facebook account that new members will be introduced in 2015.

 Azarcon posted teasers on Facebook of his new band called "Disband" which features Bea Lao of General Luna as the drummer.
 Azarcon then later posted that instead of renaming the band, it will still bear the name Hijo but would be called Hijo 2.0.

 The band's music influence and genre is described by critics as "alternative metal" however the band rather label themselves as "Kung-Fu rock".